brson/brson.github.com/_posts/2020-09-07-near-smart-contracts-rust.md

 `floopy.testnet`,
 and a recovery phrase.

-The NEAR explorer page for my this account is
+The NEAR explorer page for my account is

 > <https://explorer.testnet.near.org/accounts/floopy.testnet>